Aglaia lawii: Distribution

 The oligocarpa subspecies is native to an area from west and central Malesia to Yunnan, Zhōngguó/China.
 Countries and regions where it occurs are: Philippines; Indonesia (Kalimantan, Sumatera); Malaysia (Sabah, Sarawak [mainly 1st and 3rd divisions], Peninsular Malaysia); Thailand; Vietnam; Zhōngguó/China (Yunnan); Laos.

 The submonophylla subspecies is endemic to Kalimantan.

-Habitat & ecology
+Habitat and ecology

 The tree occurs in evergreen and miced deciduous forests in Thailand, near streams on soils derived from granite, sandstone or limestone bedrock.